akeeba/social-magick/README.md

 * [ ] User group restriction / optional feature to display the debug image placeholder after clicking a button placed inline the article content.
 Unlike the debug feature, this would be possible to leave always enabled if needed.
 See notes on [gh-26].
 * [ ] Rewrite documentation as DocBook XML [gh-14]
 * [ ] Document that `imagick` or `gd` are required.
 Explain how you can use the PHP Information page in Joomla to determine if they are installed.
 Explain that if it's not enabled you can do that from the hosting control panel, or ask your host.
+* [ ] Document that the lang strings are in the backend, but the overrides must be set for BOTH backend AND frontend
 * [ ] Support SVGs.
 They can (usually) be rasterised using ImageMagick, see https://stackoverflow.com/questions/4809194/convert-svg-image-to-jpg-with-php  For GD see https://packagist.org/packages/meyfa/php-svg
 * [ ] Extra image crop focus: face [gh-10]
 * [ ] Auto-generating article intro and/or full text images [gh-6] (Check that the cache ID / sum matches the one used for the current intro image; we may have to store extra info in the article.)